MyBord/mybord-server/etc/prToDo.md

 rename foo.ts and move it to a certain folder?

 do I need fs and fsExtra, or can I replace fs with fsExtra?

+remove pages folder and remove documenation about it from architecture